 \section{Abstract}

-Causality is one of the fundamental structures of spacetimes, it determines the possible behaviour and propagation of physical information through different relations.
+Causality is one of the fundamental structures of spacetimes, determining the possible behaviour and propagation of physical information.
 Causal structure can be analysed through the various modal logics it induces.
-The modal logics for the standard chronological and causal relations of the archetypal Minkowski spacetime have been classified.
-However only partial results have been achieved for the strict variant of the causal relation, also known as the after relation.
+The modal logics for the chronological and causal relations of the archetypal Minkowski spacetime have been classified.
+However, only partial results have been achieved for the strict variant of the causal relation, known as the \emph{after relation}.

+Towards classification, it was shown by Shapirovsky and Shehtman that the after modality in Minkowski space satisfies a formula we call the `after formula'.

 The present work continues this analysis towards arbitrary spacetimes.
-By utilizing the definition of the causal relations through causal paths, we can lift known results about the modal logics of Minkowski spacetime to general spacetimes.
-In particular, for the after relation, we show that a previously studied formula within the logics of Minkowski spacetime holds in arbitrary spacetimes.
-We introduce a related modal formula that demonstrates that the logic of two-dimensional spacetimes are more expressive than higher dimensional ones.
-Lastly, we study the interrelation between the logical properties and physical properties along the causal ladder, a classification of causal structures according to a hierarchy of physically relevant properties.
+In particular, we prove that the after modality in any smooth spacetime satisfies the after formula.
+We introduce a related modal formula that demonstrates that the logic of two-dimensional spacetimes are more expressive than higher-dimensional ones.
+Lastly, we study the interrelation between the logical properties and physical properties along the causal ladder.